-When a message is delivered to a private mailbox folder (or is posted to a public folder), the messaging server SHOULD evaluate the rules (4) that apply to the folder where the message was delivered <9>.
-Note that it is possible for a rule (4) to move the message to a folder where a different set of rules (4) exist, in which case the server applies rules (4) recursively on the incoming message.
-Subsequent rules (4) in the original folder MUST continue to execute on the moved message.
+When a message is delivered to a private mailbox folder (or is posted to a public folder), the messaging server SHOULD evaluate the rules (4) that apply to the folder where the message was delivered.
+If a rule (4) moves the message to a folder where a different set of rules (4) exist, the server applies rules (4) recursively on the incoming message before executing any subsequent rules in the original folder.